apache/fluo-website/_recipes-1-2/recipes/combine-queue.md

 cause transactions to fail and throughput to nose dive.
 For example, consider [phrasecount] which has many transactions processing documents.
 Each transaction counts the phrases in a document and then updates global phrase counts.
-Since transaction attempts to update many phrases , the probability of collisions is high.
+Since transaction attempts to update many phrases , the probbaility of collisions is high.

 ## Solution